cdktf/cdktf-provider-datadog/docs/syntheticsGlobalVariable.java.md

 A list of tags to associate with your synthetics global variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.55.0/docs/resources/synthetics_global_variable#tags SyntheticsGlobalVariable#tags}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.56.0/docs/resources/synthetics_global_variable#tags SyntheticsGlobalVariable#tags}

+---

+##### `value`<sup>Optional</sup> <a name="value" id="@cdktf/provider-datadog.syntheticsGlobalVariable.SyntheticsGlobalVariable.Initializer.parameter.value"></a>

+- *Type:* java.lang.String

+The value of the global variable.
+This setting is ignored if `is_fido` is set to `true` and required otherwise.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.56.0/docs/resources/synthetics_global_variable#value SyntheticsGlobalVariable#value}

 ---